 Bet America is another popular option for betting on horse racing.
 This sportsbook offers a wide range of betting options and covers plenty of tracks.
 Wagering here can be done through the browser or IOS.

-There are various betting tools that you want to take a look at before wagering on a race.
+There are various betting tools that you will want to take a look at before wagering on a race.
 When learning how to bet on horse racing, this is one of the most important aspects.

 The Daily Racing Form (DRF) provides the past performances of all the horses running on the day’s programs.
 It also includes informative articles and handicapping.
 This will also cost a few dollars.

-|Show||The Show bet requires your horse to finish first, second, or third.|
+|Show||A Show bet requires you to pick a horse that you think will finish in first, second, or third place.|

 Daily Double: A Daily Double bet requires you to select which two horses will win two consecutive races.

 Pick 3, Pick 4, Pick 5, Pick 6: These wagers require you to select the winning horses for three, four, five, or six consecutive races.